benknoble/benknoble.github.io/_posts/2019-07-19-transparency.md

 to the issue, and a graphical history log (such as the Insights > Network tab on GitHub) shows the merge from the fork.
 Tools like `git-log` and `git-blame` make tracking these changes really easy.
-Finally, authorial information is correctly capture (I authored the commits and their messages).
+Finally, authorial information is correctly captured (I authored the commits and their messages).

 Instead, the same nicm did some form of a cherry-pick to another, separate fork, squashed the commits, edited the message to put my name on them, and merged that